aarongustafson/aaron-gustafson.com/source/_posts/2015-01-19-egalitarianism.markdown

 date: 2015-01-19 10:32:20 -0500
 comments: true
 categories: [philosophy,accessibility,"web design"]
-description: "Today is Martin Luther King in the United States, so I thought I’d take a moment to reflect on one aspect of equality I think is incredibly important: egalitarianism."
+description: "Today is Martin Luther King Day in the United States, so I thought I’d take a moment to reflect on one aspect of equality I think is incredibly important: egalitarianism."
 ---

-Today is Martin Luther King in the United States, so I thought I’d take a moment to reflect on one aspect of equality I think is incredibly important: egalitarianism.
+Today is Martin Luther King Day in the United States, so I thought I’d take a moment to reflect on one aspect of equality I think is incredibly important: egalitarianism.

 <!-- more -->